-This issue is becoming increasingly urgent in Singapore’s fast-paced retail and supply chain environment, according to data from the Singapore Institute of Purchasing and Materials Management (SIPMM), companies with limited inventory visibility experience order fulfillment cycles that are up to 25% longer and face higher levels of order delays.
+Data from the Singapore Institute of Purchasing and Materials Management (SIPMM) shows that companies with poor inventory visibility experience fulfillment cycles that are up to 25% longer and more frequent order delays.

 Key Takeaways